robshape/frija/docs/TESTING.md

 # Testing
-The following section will help you set up the testing environment.
+The following section will help you set up your testing environment.

-## Automated Tests
-Run `npm test` inside the root directory.

 ## Credentials
 Use a [personal identity number](./CREDENTIALS.md) to log in.